Menu

 Compatibility: J1772 model is universally compatible (adapter required for Teslas) | Power Output: Up to 80 Amps / 240 Volts (AC) | Special Features: Can charge up to 9 times faster than a standard 110V outlet, User-friendly Mobile App

-Some users have brought up concerns about quality control, but if you're looking for something fast and reliable, this is a great choice.
+If you're looking for something fast and reliable, this is a great choice to keep your car charged and ready.

 Compatibility: NACS | Charging Speed: Up to 44 mi of range added per hour at 11.5kW / 48 amp output | Special Features: Wi-Fi enabled with over-the-air updates, Customizable amperage settings up to 48A, Tesla app integration